Welcome to my website! I’m a psychologist, journalist, broadcaster and writer and if you’re after a bit of information – here’s a potted history.

 For more details on my work in psychology, please visit the Psychology section of this website.

-To read more about my broadcasting achievements, please go to the Broadcaster page.
+To read more about my broadcasting career, please go to the Broadcaster page.